Algorithms for Distance Problems in Continuous Graphs: Planar graphs

 \section{Planar graphs}

 In this section, we consider a continuous graph $\GG$ defined by a planar graph $G$.
-Note that $\ell(e)$ is not related in any way to the length of $e$ in any planar embedding of $G$.
+Note that, by Euler's formula, the number $F$ of faces of a planar graph is the same for any embedding of the graph, and thus we can talk about \textit{the} number of faces of a planar graph.
+Recall that the length $\ell(e)$ of an edge $e$ of $G$ is not related to the length of $e$ in any embedding or realization of $G$.

-In this section, we show how to compute the maximum eccentricity over all points on the boundary of a face in $O(n\log n)$ time.
-Further, we show that the same approach can be used to compute the mean from all points of a face with respect to the continuous graph in $O(n\log n)$ time.
-This completes the following statement. \thmplan*